wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

     <source src="/videos/personal-website/website.mp4" type="video/mp4">
 </video>

 I have no formal training in computer science and would not consider myself an engineer.
 I do, however, think of myself as someone who "gets the job done".
-As I have worked in several startups (each subsequent company tends to get smaller :eyes:), I've picked up a scrappy mindset where I love learning new things.
-And fortunately, these smaller starts up offer the latitude to fail quickly and learn (more?) quickly!
+As I have worked in several small startups, I've picked up a scrappy mindset where I love learning new things.
+And fortunately, these starts up offer the latitude to fail quickly and learn (more?) quickly!

 In this post, I will show you the process of how I learned how to make this website!
 <!--more-->